 Call for Papers

 Sociologists for Women in Society (SWS) has established an award for graduate students and recent Ph.D.s working in the area of women and paid work: employment and self-employment, informal market work, illegal work.
 The award was originally founded by a bequest from the family of the late Cheryl Allyn Miller, a sociologist and feminist who studied women and paid work.

 The purpose of the award is to recognize a sociology graduate student or a recent doctorate whose research or activism constitutes an outstanding contribution to the field of women and work.
 This contribution may take the form of scholarly or policy research or activism.
 It may be completed work or work in progress, but should not be a proposal for future work, and should be sufficiently close to completion that the applicant can concisely describe and contextualize the contribution to the field.

-The award is $500, and will be presented at the Banquet at the August SWS meeting (held in conjunction with the annual meetings of the ASA).
-In addition to the $500 award, air travel to the meeting and a ticket to the banquet will be paid by SWS.
+The award is $500, and will be presented at the Banquet at the SWS Winter Meeting.
+In addition to the $500 award, up to $500 toward air travel and hotel costs for attending the meeting will be reimbursed by SWS.

 Guidelines For Application